bodrovis/lokalise_rails/README.md

 c.skip_file_export = ->(file) { f.split[1].to_s.include?('fr') }
 ```

+* `max_retries_export` (`integer`) - this option is introduced to properly handle Lokalise API rate limiting during file exporting.
+If the HTTP status code 429 (too many requests) has been received, LokaliseRails will apply an exponential backoff mechanism with a very simple formula: `2 ** retries` (initially `retries` is `0`).
+If the maximum number of retries has been reached, a `Lokalise::Error::TooManyRequests` exception will be raised and the export operation will be halted.
+By default, LokaliseRails will make up to `5` retries which potentially means `1 + 2 + 4 + 8 + 16 + 32 = 63` seconds of waiting time.
+If the `max_retries_export` is less than `1`, LokaliseRails will not perform any retries and give up immediately after receiving error 429.

 ### Settings to work with formats other than YAML

 If your translation files are not in YAML format, you will need to adjust the following options: